-Need a last minute cookie to spruce up your party table?
+Need a last minute pressed cookie to spruce up your party table?
 Give these yummy shortbread cookies a try.
-This recipe works great for a cookie press.
+This recipe works great for any cookie press.
 Delightful shapes can be created in minutes.

 If you decide to color the dough:

 - Divide the dough into a separate bowl

 - add the color you prefer and mix it up until you like the color tone.